TrashPandaCode/reports/ia-final/contributions/markus.typ

   Having different game objects that wouldn't be needed in every level made me restructure the `game object system` a little bit.
 From now on you would have `constants` which are game objects that are always present in every level, like the raccoon and `level game objects` which are only present in a specific level, like the two trashcans in the bounce level.
 This made it easier to manage the game objects and also to create new levels.

-  As we also wanted to implement movement for the raccoon I started on expanding our `movement animation system` for the raccoon on the 1st of June.
+  As we already implemented basic movement for the raccoon I started on expanding our `movement animation system` for the raccoon on the 1st of June.
   This was important as I wanted to have different movement modes.
 So dependent on the level I either wanted to raccoon movement to be implemented `manually` by the player via the node system or to have `pre-implemented keyboard movement` or to have the raccoon move `automatically in a certain way`.
 This was important to have different levels of complexity and also serve the needs of each individual level.

-  With this being done and adjusting it for each already excisting level I started with a `movement level` and a `time-transformation level` those were the first two non tutorial levels.
+  With this being done and adjusting it for each already existing level I started with a `movement level` and a `time-transformation level` those were the first two non tutorial levels.

-  During that time (beginning of June) I was a little bit involved in the `documentation part` by writing the overview section even though I was not assigned to it, the rest of the documentation was done by Leo Kling though.
+  During that time (beginning of June) I was a little bit involved in the `documentation part` by writing the overview section even though I was not assigned to it, the rest of the documentation was done by Leo Kling.
 I also checked for content and typos.

-  Aditionally I filled the landing page with some text content so it'd be easier to understand for the first user tests coming up.
+  Additionally I filled the landing page with some text content so it'd be easier to understand for the first user tests coming up.
   Therefore I also added player and camera clamping so the player wouldn't get lost outside of the level area.
 Meanwhile I always tried to focus on not limiting the player too much in his actions within the game, so he could still explore the levels in its own way and find a unique solution for the goal that is given by the game.
   I tried making the game experience more fun in giving the player more options than just moving sideways by adding ladders the player could interact with by climbing up and down.